Rafael Harpaz: Ambassador to the Republic of Korea

+Awards and recognition

 President Rodrigo Duterte conferred the Order of Sikatuna with Rank of Datu (Grand Cross) Silver Distinction on outgoing Ambassador of Israel to the Philippines Rafael Harpaz during his farewell call on the President at the Malacanang Palace on June 16, 2021.
 The award is a diplomatic merit for his exceptional and meritorious services to the Republic of the Philippines and tireless work in advancing cooperation between Israel and the Philippines in the areas of defense, business and innovation, agriculture, and labor migration.
 The Order of Sikatuna is an award given by the Republic of the Philippines to heads of state, diplomats and public figures for their unique contribution in promoting and strengthening relations between their country and the Philippines.
 Among the recipients of this award are US President Barack Obama, Japanese Emperor Hirohito, Hillary Clinton, Greek President Stefanopoulos, and more.